Legislative District One Pagers

 KEY FACTS

-Only 10% of eligible low-income families have access to subsidized child care due to funding shortages.
+Currently, only 17% of eligible low-income families have access to subsidized child care due to funding shortages.

-Between 60,000 to 90,000 children of working parents remain on the subsidy waiting list.
+Approximately 90,000 children of working parents remain on the subsidy waiting list.

 Learn more and take action in your district!